 Much of the back pain you experience is due to your muscles working harder than normal.
 You can help them out by staying physically active.
 Exercise will strengthen your back and help your spine support you.

 Both hot and cold packs can relieve pain from sore muscles.
 Try one or even switch periodically from one to the other.
 However, don't overdo it: only use a hot or cold pack for up to 20 minutes at a time.

 If you're stressed, you have good reason to be — as previously mentioned, pregnancy can be difficult.
 However, you can talk to a supportive friend or to a counsellor to help yourself cope with your stress, which may also help reduce back pain.

 While these home remedies are often effective on their own, you may still benefit from a visit to a qualified chiropractor.
 Your spine is under new stress, and a chiropractor can adjust it to keep it healthy and strong, which relieves pain and increases comfort.

-To make an appointment with Rasura Chiropractic, contact our office.
+To make an appointment with one of our experienced chiropractors, contact our reception.